You are here

 Potassium

-Potassium works with the muscles, including the heart.
+Potassium is important for muscle function, including the heart muscle.
 Too much or too little potassium in the blood can be very dangerous.
 The amount of potassium you need is based on how well your kidneys are working and your medications.
 Your dietitian or healthcare provider can tell you about foods with potassium and the right amount for you to eat each day.

 As kidney function gets lower, extra phosphorus can start building up in the blood.
 High phosphorus levels can cause bones to get weaker.
 Your dietitian or healthcare provider can tell you if you need to limit goods that are high in phosphorus.